microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 Note that in this example the TeachingTip is in the element tree rather than in a ResourceDictionary.
 This has no effect on behavior; the TeachingTip only displays when opened, and takes up no layout space.
 ![A sample app with a teaching tip in the bottom right corner.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](TeachingTipSampleApp.jpg)

-### Add an offset
+### Add a placement margin

-You can control how far a targeted teaching tip is set apart from its target and how far a non-targeted teaching tip is set apart from the the edges of the XamlRoot using the TargetOffset property.
-Like [Margin](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.margin?view=netframework-4.7.2), TargetOffset has four values – left, right, top, and bottom – so only the relevant values are used.
-For example, if the target is left of the teaching tip, the TargetOffset.Left will be used.
-If the teaching tip has no target, the TargetOffset’s Right and Bottom will be used to space it from the bottom right corner of the XamlRoot.
+You can control how far a targeted teaching tip is set apart from its target and how far a non-targeted teaching tip is set apart from the the edges of the XamlRoot by using the PlacementMargin property.
+Like [Margin](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.margin?view=netframework-4.7.2), PlacementMargin has four values – left, right, top, and bottom – so only the relevant values are used.
+For example, PlacementMargin.Left applies when the tip is left of the target or on the left edge of the XamlRoot bounds.

-The following example shows a non-targeted tip with the TargetOffset’s Left/Top/Right/Bottom all set to 80.
+The following example shows a non-targeted tip with the PlacementMargin’s Left/Top/Right/Bottom all set to 80.

 XAML
 ```XAML